 I'm a member of the mathematics faculty in applied mathematics in the Department of Mathematics and Statistics at the University of Nevada Reno.
 My research interests are Navier-Stokes equations, dynamical systems, fractal dimensions and turbulence.
 Techniques used include functional analysis and large-scale numerical simulation.
-I'm currently working on realtionships between the weak separation condition and Assouad dimension, data assimilation of observational measurements with stochasitic errors and the bioremediation of contaminated soil.
+I'm currently working on relationships between the weak separation condition and Assouad dimension, data assimilation of observational measurements with stochastic errors and the bioremediation of contaminated soil.

 I built a Beowulf cluster called PDEwulf to use in my research.

 I am on sabbatical leave at the Mathematics Institute at the University of Warwick from Fall 2013 to Spring 2014.